ceortiz33/tryhackme/ColddBox:Easy/ColddBoxEasy.md

 ![](images/nmap2.png)

-Port 80 is running Wordpress so we can run wpscan to get more information about the server
+Port 80 is running Wordpress, we can use **wpscan** to get more information about the server

 This options enumerate all the information available in the box.